-Malone’s accomplishments flowed like the waters of the Mississippi roll past the region where she started her business.
+Malone’s accomplishments flow like the waters of the Mississippi roll past the region where she started her business.
 Ask anyone who grew up in The Ville, a historic African American neighborhood in St. Louis, about Annie Malone and they’ll tell you that she is a legend.
 In 1918, not only did she build one of the city’s most magnificent buildings in The Ville to house her business that was worth upwards of $14 million, but she gave back to her community in pure, fairy godmother-like fashion.

 Among her many philanthropic deeds, she helped to build an orphan’s home for St. Louis’ Black children.
 To this day, the home operates as The Annie Malone Children & Family Services Center and the organization hosts the annual Annie Malone May Day Parade — one of the largest African American parades in the country.